 During this unprecedented public health emergency, we’re working hard to keep our justice system functioning.
 We’re focusing on priority cases, changing working practices and introducing new procedures to minimise risks to the judiciary, staff and all those who use our courts and tribunals.

-Please see our daily operational summary on courts and tribunals during the coronavirus outbreak to get the latest information about what is happening across HMCTS.
+Please see our operational summary on courts and tribunals during the coronavirus outbreak to get the latest information about what is happening across HMCTS.
 Any changes to individual hearings will be communicated directly to those affected, usually by email and/or phone.

 Priority courts during coronavirus outbreak

 A network of priority courts will remain open during the coronavirus pandemic to make sure the justice system continues to operate effectively.
 The work of courts and tribunals will be consolidated into fewer buildings, maintaining the safety of all in the courts and in line with public health advice.

 These temporary changes, designed in partnership between HMCTS and the judiciary will help maintain a core justice system focused on the most essential cases.